 Approximately five scholarships are available for resident and out-of-state students.
 (Click here for the scholarship form.)
 The scholarships range from $100 to $300 and are awarded on merit.
 A letter of recommendation from the student's departmental chairman or academic advisor should be included with the camp application for scholarship consideration.
-Applicants who wish to be considered for scholarships should apply by February 15, 2013.
+Applicants who wish to be considered for scholarships should apply to our department by February 15, 2015.
 The status of the scholarship applications will be known prior to the registration deadline.

-Application form should be printed from this website and returned to Doy Zachry, Department of Geosciences, University of Arkansas, Fayetteville, Arkansas 72701, (479) 575-3355 or (479) 575-2785 by January 15, 2014.
-Upon receipt of the application, instructions for obtaining temporary admission to the University of Arkansas will be mailed to out-of-state students.
-Students will also be apprised of their scholarship status.
+Instructions for obtaining temporary admission to the University of Arkansas will be mailed to out-of-state students upon acceptance into this course.
+Students will also be apprised of their scholarship status at that time.
 Enrollment is limited.